 Zion National Park is within the Western Grand Canyon basaltic field.
-Most basalt flows in this region are between 7 million and 500 years old.
+Most basalt flows in this region are very young according to the geologic time scale, ranging in age between 7 million and 500 years old.
 The Zion basalt flows are between 1.4 million to about 100,000 years old.
-Several of these flows originated at cinder cone volcanoes outside park boundaries to the north and to the west.
-(Biek, Willis, Hylland, & Doelling, 2003) On Utah 9, west from Zion National Park's south entrance, at about milepost 25, volcanic rocks are on display immediately off the road on the mountain side to the north and ahead.
+Several of these flows originated at cinder cone volcanoes outside park boundaries to the north and to the west (Biek, Willis, Hylland, & Doelling, 2003).
+On Utah Highway 9, west from Zion National Park's south entrance, near milepost 25, volcanic rocks are on display immediately off the road on the mountain side to the north and west.
 (Baars, A Traveler's Guide to the Geology of the Colorado Plateau, 2002) This is where I collected my basalt rock sample.
 The stuff is everywhere.
 [Figures 5, 6]